theteloscope/telos_validation/README.md

 # Telos Validation

 Basic script for Telos validation.
-The main script reads accounts, balances and/or keys from a snapshot (in CVS format) and tries to match each account against a live full node.
+The main script reads accounts, balances and/or keys from a snapshot (in CSV format) and tries to match each account against a live full node.

 A sample CSV script with some predefined mismatches and unknown accounts is provided for testing.